Fat Protein Efficient Diet: Lose Weight by Eating Well

 Phase 3 of the metabolic diet meal plan:

-This is the final phase, where you can have three carbohydrate meals per week.
+This is the final phase, where you can have three carbohydrate meals weekly.
 This phase aims to help you maintain your weight loss and live a healthy life.

 The metabolic diet plan is a high-protein, low-carb, low-fat diet divided into three phases.
 The first is the most restrictive phase, where you are allowed to have only two types of fruits: low-fat dairy products and vegetables.
 The second phase is less restrictive and will enable you to have some starchy vegetables and one cheat meal per week.
-The third phase is the least restrictive phase, where you can have three carbohydrate meals per week.
+The third is the least restrictive phase, where you can have three weekly carbohydrate meals.

 The main goal of the metabolic diet plan is to speed up the body’s metabolism and help people lose weight.
 This diet plan is suitable for people who have a slow metabolism.